didenko/recent/README.md

 Flags:

-  `-d`, `--date`        include time in file timestamps output
+  `-d`, `--date`        include date in file timestamps output

   `-h`, `--help`        help for recent

   `-n`, `--limit <int>`   a number of recent files to list (default 10)

-  `-m`, `--mill`        include milliseconts in file timestamps output - oly if time included as well
+  `-m`, `--mill`        include milliseconts in file timestamps output - only if time included as well

   `-t`, `--time`        include time in file timestamps output